tanishg5/poke-app/README.md

 3. **Multi-type filtering** — Types are loaded per selected type URL; payloads are normalized to unique Pokémon refs (`pokemonRefsFromTypePayload`).
 Multiple selections are merged in **OR** fashion via `mergeTypeRefs`, with an in-session **cache** keyed by type name.

-4. **Favorites vs. React concurrent features** — A module-level cache plus **`useSyncExternalStore`** aligns `localStorage` with React 18+/19 semantics (external store subscriptions) rather than relying on ad hoc `storage` listeners for every interaction.

-5. **Firebase Analytics** — `getAnalytics` is wrapped in **`try/catch`** so environments where analytics is unavailable do not break app initialization.

-6. **Robust layout** — Transform helpers (`pokeTransform.js`) defensively read nested PokéAPI JSON (sprites, types, stats) so minor shape differences degrade to empty fields or safe fallbacks instead of throwing in the render path.

 ---

 ## Forking & Firebase

 The Firebase web client configuration lives in **`src/firebase/firebase.js`**.
 Client API keys are not secret server credentials, but if you fork the project you will typically replace this block with configuration from **your own** Firebase project in the Firebase console so Google sign-in and domains match your deployment.

----

-## License / attribution

-- Pokémon-related media and names are trademarks of their respective owners; data is credited to **PokéAPI**.
-- Demo application code is maintained for learning/portfolio purposes.

 ---